Studio Frantzén

 sachi restaurant belgravia

-This Japanese restaurant sits at the base of Pantechnicon, a vast, five-storey palace of Japanese and Nordic food, design and culture.
+This Japanese restaurant sits at the base of Pantechnicon, a vast, five-storey palace of Japanese and Nordic food, design and culture (the rooftop restaurant and Café Kitsune are well worth checking out, too).
 Set in the original brick-walled cellars of the building, it’s a buzzy, low-lit den where you can dine on boat-fresh sushi; splash out on wagyu and deeply satisfying snacks like tempura and karaage… and make the acquaintance of the restaurant’s sake sommelier.

 Details: Pantechnicon, 19 Motcomb Street, London, SW1X 8LB Book here